Coping with the Grief and Loss of a Loved One

 Don't turn a blind eye to the chaos around you,

-Show love and don't be afraid to get involved.
+Show love and the courage to get involved.

 My heart feels broken and compressed with pain